borgeira/Zabbix-Templates/README.md

  - Monitors the OSPF neighbor status
  - Discovering based on OSPF interfaces

 *Monitoring of something that not exists is impossible!
-Thats is why is impossible to monitor the OSPF neighbor directly because when the session goes does, the neighbor does not exists anymore, and the Zabbix item gets unsupported.
+That's why is impossible to monitor the OSPF neighbor directly because when the session goes does, the neighbor does not exist anymore, and the Zabbix item gets unsupported.
 The best way that I found was to monitor the designated router of each OSPF interface.
 When the OSPF session goes down, the designated router becomes "0.0.0.0" and then I trigger the alert.*